 \subsection{Characterization of the identity bimodule}

-In this section, we give two lemmas on certain conditions under which we can assert a type $DA$ bimodule $^{\sla(\slz)}M_{\sla(\slz)}$ is homotopy equivalent to the identity bimodule $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$.
-The main result we use is the characterization of the type $DD$ invariant of identity diffeomorphism, given in \cite{LOT10c}.
+In this section, we prove two lemmas describing conditions under which we can assert a type $\DA$ bimodule $^{\sla(\slz)}M_{\sla(\slz)}$ is homotopy equivalent to the identity bimodule $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$.
+The main result we use is the characterization of $\hatdd(\iz)$ given in \cite{LOT10c}.
 We will start by reviewing that result here.

-\begin{definition}[{\cite[Definition 3.1]{LOT10c}}] The \emph{diagonal subalgebra} of $\sla(\slz)\otimes\sla(-\slz)$ is the algebra generated by $a\otimes b$, where $a$ and $b$ satisfy the following conditions: $\mathrm{mult}(a)=\mathrm{mult}(\bar{b})$, the left idempotents of $a$ and $b$ are complementary, and the right idempotents of $a$ and $b$ are complementary. \end{definition}
+\begin{definition}[{\cite[Definition 3.1]{LOT10c}}] The \emph{diagonal subalgebra} of $\sla(\slz)\otimes\sla(-\slz)$ is the algebra generated by $a\otimes b$, where $a$ and $b$ satisfy the following conditions: $\mathrm{mult}(a)=\mathrm{mult}(\overline{b})$, the left idempotents of $a$ and $b$ are complementary, and the right idempotents of $a$ and $b$ are complementary. \end{definition}

-\begin{theorem}[{\cite[Proposition 3.8, Proof of Theorem 1]{LOT10c}}] Let $M$ be a left type $DD$ bimodule over $\sla(\slz)$ and $\sla(-\slz)$, where $\slz$ has genus greater than one.
-Suppose $M$ satisfies the following conditions, then $M$ is isomorphic to $\widehat{CFDD}(\iz)$. \begin{enumerate} \item The generators of $M$ are in one-to-one correspondence with the idempotents of $\sla(\slz)$, so that the generator corresponding to idempotent $i$ has (type $D$) idempotents $i$ and $\overline{o(i)}$. \item For any arrow $\mathbf{x}\to a\otimes b\otimes\mathbf{y}$ in the differential of $M$, the element $a\otimes b$ lies in the diagonal subalgebra. \item $M$ is graded by a $\lambda$-free grading set $S$, with a left-right $G(\slz)$-$G(\slz)$ action. \item The differential in $M$ contains all arrows of the form
+\begin{proposition}[{\cite[Proposition 3.8, Proof of Theorem 1]{LOT10c}}] Let $M$ be a left type $\DD$ bimodule over $\sla(\slz)$ and $\sla(-\slz)$, where $\slz$ has genus greater than one.
+Suppose $M$ satisfies the following conditions, then $M$ is isomorphic to $\hatdd(\iz)$. \begin{enumerate} \item The generators of $M$ are in one-to-one correspondence with the idempotents of $\sla(\slz)$, so that the generator corresponding to idempotent $i$ has (type $D$) idempotents $i$ and $\overline{o(i)}$. \item For any arrow $\mathbf{x}\to a\otimes b\otimes\mathbf{y}$ in the differential of $M$, the element $a\otimes b$ lies in the diagonal subalgebra. \item $M$ is graded by a $\lambda$-free grading set $S$, with a left-right $G(\slz)$-$G(\slz)$ action. \item The differential in $M$ contains all arrows of the form

-where $\xi$ is a length-1 chord. \end{enumerate} In the case where $\slz$ has genus one, if $M$ satisfies an additional stability condition, in the sense of \cite[Definition 1.10]{LOT10c}, then we can still conclude that $M=\widehat{CFDD}(\iz)$. \end{theorem}
+where $\xi$ is a length-1 chord. \end{enumerate} In the case where $\slz$ has genus one, if $M$ satisfies an additional stability condition, in the sense of \cite[Definition 1.8]{LOT10c}, then we can still conclude that $M=\hatdd(\iz)$. \end{proposition}